thh32/consort/README.md

 * Prevalence and abundance cut-off for filtering (an RSV must have [abundance] reads assigned to it within [prevalence] percentage of the samples); the default is 30% prevalence with 1 read aligning within each positive sample
 * A reference file containing the 16s rRNA sequences for each member of your consortium must be provided in FASTA format within the `Reference_files/` folder.
 We provide reference files for both the OligoMM10 and OligoMM12 minimal consortiums (https://www.nature.com/articles/nmicrobiol2016215).

+### Reduce RAM usage
+Consort by default pools all sequencing data for error correction and RSV identification, however the increased sensitivity to rare varients comes at the cost of increased RAM usage.
+If RAM usage is too high the `Bin/DADA2_analysis.R` script can be edited by changing `pool=TRUE` to `pool=FALSE` on line 146,147,154 and 155.
+This will mean that error correction will be less accurate and rare varients may be missed and so is not recommended.

 # Downstream analysis
 Consort produces three sets of output; the full RSV dataset, the filtered RSV dataset and a taxonomically combined dataset.